MaggieJian/Final-AI-Coursework/README.md

 Step 1: Data Collection

-The raw image data of Sentinel-2 can be retrieved using Copernicus v1.10.1.
+Raw Sentinel-2 image data can be retrieved using Copernicus v1.10.1.

 * Using Copernicus, search for the location and filter for Sentinel-2 LC1 by ticking on the boxes in the left.
 * Set the dates of interest.